Characterization of Hemodynamic Signal by Learning Multi-View Relationships: Canonical Least Squares Clustering

 This problem resembles PCA except with a minimum instead of maximum.
 The solution $v$ is the eigenvector with the lowest eigenvalue of $Y^\T H^\T H Y = Y^\T H Y$.

-\subsection{MULTIPLE COMPONENTS}
+\subsection{Multiple Components}

 In CCA, subsequent canonical variables are uncorrelated with each other.
 After changing these constraints to be independent of the data, we are left with simple orthogonality constraints between vectors of coefficients.
-The generalization of~(\ref{eqn:cls1}) to $m$ components is
+The generalization of~(\ref{eqn:cls1}) to $m$ components is then

-This problem is non-convex in the constraints.
-It is difficult to solve because all components must be found simultaneously.
-We instead choose an easier suboptimal solution: let $V^{(i)}$ be the eigenvectors corresponding to the $m$ lowest eigenvalues from the solution to~(\ref{eqn:cls1}), and compute $U^{(i)}$ accordingly.
+Again, this problem has a positive semidefinite objective but quadratic constraints.
+It is difficult to solve analytically because all components must be found simultaneously.
+We instead choose an easier suboptimal solution: let $V$ be the eigenvectors corresponding to the $m$ lowest eigenvalues from the solution to~(\ref{eqn:cls1}), and compute $U$ accordingly.
 This solution corresponds to greedily solving for each component sequentially under orthogonality.
+The computational runtime of this algorithm is $O(n(d_X + d_Y)^2)$.
 It is an interesting tangent to juxtapose this procedure with Principal Components Analysis (PCA), which solves a similar problem

 where $Z \in \R^{n\times d}$ is a centered data matrix.
 In PCA, the greedy eigenvector solution is optimal because of the orthogonality constraints between full vectors of coefficients.
 In CLS, however, only the vectors $v_i$ must be orthogonal, rendering the greedy solution suboptimal.